 Living With Bears

-One thing that makes Alaska so special is that all three species of North American bears flourish here.
-There is a chance that you may be lucky enough to see a bear.
-But even if you don't, you will never be far from one, because Alaska is bear country.
+One thing that makes Alaska unique is that all three species of North American bears flourish here.
+It is not uncommon for residents or visitors to Alaska to see bears, usually from a safe distance.
+But even if you don't see a bear, you will never be far from one; Alaska is bear country.

-By learning about the lives of black bears, brown bears (including grizzly), or polar bears, you will enhance your enjoyment of these species.
-Whether you are learning about bears for the purpose of hunting, viewing, travelling safely, or deterring bears from your property, the more you know the better.
+By learning about the lives of black bears, brown bears (including grizzly), or polar bears, you will enhance your enjoyment of these species and help minimize human-bear conflicts.
+Whether you are learning about bears for the purpose of hunting, viewing, traveling safely, or deterring bears from your property, the more you know the better.

 Living in Bear Country